dirkvanrensburg/hazelcast-springboot-jcache/README.md

 ## Demo

-This repository demonstrates the use of Hazelcast as the cache provider for JCache in a Spring boot REST application.
+This repository demonstrates an issue when using Hazelcast as the cache provider for JCache in a Spring boot REST application.

 One hazelcast cache called `testCache` is configured in the `hazelcast.xml` file.
 This cache is set up to expire entries after one minute.